 What is a typical day for you?

 The joy of the job is that every day is different, and every client is different.
-Usually, I am connecting with clients across meetings, emails, calls and having initial meetings with new clients.
+Usually, I am connecting with clients across meetings, emails, and calls and initial meetings with new clients.

 I also communicate with the team to make sure everyone knows what is going on and ensure that client needs are always met.
 I am available for any technical queries from the wider team, and I liaise with Best Practice IFA Group (our outsourced compliance support).